Progress report for LNC22-471

 - Rye terminated 7-14 days after planting

-Each treatment will be replicated three times, for a total of twelve harvested strips.
-Strips will vary, but be wide enough to allow for one combine pass in soybeans that excludes sprayer track damage.
+Each treatment was replicated three times, for a total of twelve harvested strips.
+Strips varied, but were wide enough to allow for one combine pass in soybeans that excludes sprayer track damage.

 Tillage treatments: